ehsan11100/AdGuard/Configuration.md

       DNS-over-HTTPS clients as well as for the web UI.
     - `theme` (**since v0.107.22**): The theme of UI.
 The possible values are:
       `auto`, `dark`, `light`.
+- `filtering` (**since v0.107.37): Filtering settings section:
+    - `protection_enabled`: Whether any kind of filtering and protection should be performed.
+Note that it doesn't affect the rules with `$dnsrewrite` modifier and other rewrites, including those taken from the operating system hosts file.
+    - `filtering_enabled`: Whether filtering of DNS requests based on rule lists should be performed.
+    - `blocking_mode`: Specifies how to block DNS requests. "nxdomain" (default): respond with NXDOMAIN status; "null_ip": respond with the unspecified IP address (0.0.0.0); or "custom_ip": respond with `blocking_ipv4` or `blocking_ipv6`.
+    - `blocking_ipv4`: IP address to be returned for a blocked A request if `blocking_mode` is set to `custom_ip`.
+    - `blocking_ipv6`: IP address to be returned for a blocked AAAA request if `blocking_mode` is set to `custom_ip`.
+    - `blocked_response_ttl`: For how many seconds the clients should cache a filtered response.
+Low values are useful on LAN if you change filters very often, high values are useful to increase performance and save traffic.
+    - `protection_disabled_until`: Timestamp until when the protection is disabled.
+    - `parental_block_host`: IP (or domain name) which is used to respond to DNS requests blocked by parental control.
+    - `safebrowsing_block_host`: IP (or domain name) which is used to respond to DNS requests blocked by safe-browsing.
+    - `parental_enabled`: Parental control-based DNS requests filtering.
+    - `safe_search`: Safe search settings section:
+      - `enabled`: Enforcing "Safe search" option for search engines, when possible.
+      - `bing`: Enforcing "Safe search" option for `bing` domains.
+      - `duckduckgo`: Enforcing "Safe search" option for `duckduckgo` domains.
+      - `google`: Enforcing "Safe search" option for `google` domains.
+      - `pixabay`: Enforcing "Safe search" option for `pixabay` domains.
+      - `yandex`: Enforcing "Safe search" option for `yandex` domains.
+      - `youtube`: Enforcing "Safe search" option for `youtube` domains.
+    - `safebrowsing_enabled`: Filtering of DNS requests based on safebrowsing.
+    - `safebrowsing_cache_size`: Safe Browsing cache size, in bytes.
+    - `safesearch_cache_size`: Safe Search cache size, in bytes.
+    - `parental_cache_size`: Parental Control cache size, in bytes.
+    - `blocked_services`: Blocked services settings section:
+      - `ids`: List of blocked services.
+      - `schedule`: Sets periods of inactivity for filtering blocked services.
+        The schedule contains 7 days (Sunday to Saturday) and a time zone.
+Each day consists of `start` and `end`, which are the durations from the start of day.
+Duration is a string in human-readable format.  `start` is greater or equal to `0s` and less than `24h`.  `end` must be greater than `start` and less or equal to '24h'.  `start` and `end` are expected to be rounded to minutes.

+    Example of valid configuration:

+    ```yaml
+    'blocked_services':
+        'ids':
+        - 'onlyfans'
+        'schedule':
+            'sun':
+                'start': '0s'
+                'end': '24h'
+            'mon':
+                'start': '10m'
+                'end': '23h50m'
+            'tue':
+                'start': '20m'
+                'end': '23h40m'
+            # No schedule for Wednesday.
+            'thu':
+                'start': '40m'
+                'end': '23h20m'
+            'fri':
+                'start': '50m'
+                'end': '23h10m'
+            'sat':
+                'start': '1h'
+                'end': '23h'
+            'time_zone': 'America/New_York'
+    ```
 - `querylog` (**since v0.107.24**) — Query log settings section:
     - `enabled`: Query log status.
     - `file_enabled`: Write query logs to a file.